Car Buying Strategies

 Nothing much is new for 2021.
 You can get the Mirage as a G4 sedan or hatchback.
 A 7.0-inch touchscreen with standard smartphone app integration via Apple CarPlay and Android Auto now comes equipped.
 A few new safety features have been made available, such as a lane departure warning system, automatic emergency braking with a feature that detects pedestrians, and automatic high beams headlights.
 Other than that, do not expect too many changes from the 2020 line-up.

-Top 10 Reasons to Buy a 2021 Mitsubishi Mirage – The Pros
+Ten Reasons You May Like the 2021 Mitsubishi Mirage – The Pros

 1. Excellent Fuel Economy When Paired With the CVT